MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ---
-title: Use PowerShell core and the AZ module to manage Azure Active Directory Users and Groups (on linux)
+title: Use PowerShell Core and the AZ module to manage Azure Active Directory Users and Groups (on linux)
 author: Matthew Davis
 date: 2019-08-06
 toc: false